tejaswigowda/book.programmingthecloud.com/src/iot/README.md

 # What is IoT?

-Internet of Things (IoT) is an emerging feild that focusses on connecting everyday objects to the Internet. *What does it mean to connect everyday objects to the Internet?* It means to implement clients and servers on low-power, low-cost, small computers (known as
+Internet of Things (IoT) is an emerging field that focusses on connecting everyday objects to the Internet. *What does it mean to connect everyday objects to the Internet?* It means to implement clients and servers on low-power, low-cost, small computers (known as